dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 If you like what you see and don't want to miss any of my future content, follow me on Twitter and LinkedIn where I deliver more of these tips in bite-size posts.

+{{% blockquote author="Jimmy Dean" %}}
+I can't change the direction of the wind, but I can adjust my sails to always reach my destination.
+{{% /blockquote %}}